UChicago Medicine AdventHealth Bolingbrook: Services

 By late January 2015, Adventist Bolingbrook Hospital was still struggling to fill its beds.
 To take care of this problem the hospital applied with the Illinois Health Facilities and Services Review Board for permission to change twenty-four of its medical-surgical beds to psychiatric beds in late April.

 Partnership

 On April 19, 2025, the hospital began a partnership with NorthStar Anesthesia to help UChicago Medicine AdventHealth Bolingbrook move to a anesthesia care team model.

+Awards and recognitions

+The hospital received a grade A from The Leapfrog Group from fall 2013 to spring 2015, and again from May 2019 to May 2020.